bzalasky/rockhopper.digital/site/content/_index.md

-<h1>Let's Build Your Product<span class="dot">.</span></h1>

-Hello, my name is Benjamin Zalasky.
-Do you have an idea for an app that solves a problem, yet don't have the time or know-how to build it on your own?
-Rockhopper Digital is a **digital product consultancy** that solves problems like this with design and technology.
+<h1>Let’s&nbsp;Build Your&nbsp;Product<span class="dot">.</span></h1>

+Hello, my name is <a href="https://twitter.com/bzalasky">Benjamin Zalasky</a>.
+Do you need help building your product?
+Rockhopper Digital is a digital product consultancy that helps startups ship and market web software.

+Great products deliver great outcomes.
+They’re consistently indispensable.
+To get here, you need to understand the relationships between your potential customers, the problem you're solving, the solution you're introducing, and your ability to deliver that solution to market.

-Over the last eight years, I've helped my clients design, build and market **software products** and **e-commerce businesses** with uncompromising craftsmanship.
-Now, I'd like to help you design and build your product.
+Over the last eight years, I’ve helped my clients design, build and market software products and e-commerce businesses with uncompromising craftsmanship.
+Now, I’d like to help you design and build your product.